YondernautsGames/NeoFPS_OotiiMotionController/README.md

 it is growing.
 If it should become sufficiently viable it may be broken out as an AI in itelf.
 Contributions are welcome.

+#### Behaviours

 Here are some of the behaviours currently included:

+  1. NavMeshWander - have a NavMesh agent wander semi-randomly
+  2. NavMeshGoTo - go to a specific place on the navmesh
+  3. NavMeshSeek - if an object with a given tag is detected then seek it (move towards it)

+##### Ootii Motion Controller Behaviours

+The following behviours require Ootii's Motion Controller asset:

+  1.

+The following behaviours require Ootii's Melee Pack add on:

   1. MotionControllerEquipWeapon - fire the Ootii motion controller Equip Weapon motion
-  2. NavMeshWander - have a NavMesh agent wander semi-randomly
-  3. NavMeshGoTo - go to a specific place on the navmesh
-  4. NavMeshSeek - if an object with a given tag is detected then seek it (move towards it)

-And the conditions:
+#### Conditions

+The following conditions are included:

   1. CanSenseTaggedObject - detects objects with a particular tag

 ## Open Game Art

 This integration includes some Game Art from http://opengameart.org.
 These assets are under a CC0 license unless otherwsie stated.
 You are free to use them without restrictions.
 Please support [Open Game Art](://opengameart.org) and the artists who publish there.